EFanZh/efanzh.github.io/content/blog/2018-09-10-category-theory-for-programmers-challenges.md

    > data Snd a b = Snd b
    > ```
    >
-   > For additional credit, check your solutions against Conor McBrideʼs paper [Clowns to the Left of me, Jokers to the
+   > For additional credit, check your solutions against Conor McBride’s paper [Clowns to the Left of me, Jokers to the
    > Right](http://strictlypositive.org/CJ.pdf).

    For `K2`, define `bimap` as follows: